Top 5 4th Quarter Trades of Li - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI Emerging Markets ETF has a price-earnings ratio of 10.75 and a price-book ratio of 1.56.
+In terms of valuation, Schwab Fundamental U.S. Large Company Index ETF has a price-earnings ratio of 14.42 and a price-book ratio of 2.47.

-Litman Gregory Wealth Management LLC reduced their investment in ARCA:VWO by 310,475 shares.
-The trade had a 1.93% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.14.
+Liberty Capital Management, Inc. reduced their investment in ARCA:VTEB by 9,118 shares.
+The trade had a 0.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Litman Gregory Wealth Management LLC bought 216,219 shares of ARCA:IDEV for a total holding of 460,098.
-The trade had a 1.7% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $53.79.
+Liberty Capital Management, Inc. reduced their investment in NAS:AAPL by 2,860 shares.
+The trade had a 0.15% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $142.91.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.